-Cinema Comparat/ive Cinema addresses an original area of research, developing a series of methodologies for a comparative study of cinema.
-With this aim, it also explores the relationship between cinema and comparative literature as well as other contemporary arts such as painting, photography, music or dance, and audio-visual media.
+The publication aims to cover an original area of research, developing and establishing a series of methodologies for comparative studies in film.
+To that end, it also explores the relationship between film and the traditions of comparative literature, and with other contemporary arts such as painting, photography, music, dance and audio-visual media.

 More information HERE.